henrybuilt/react-sticky-table/README.md

 ## Features

-- 0 dependencies, no css import necessary, highly performant.
+- 0 dependencies, no css import necessary, no js, highly performant.
-- 0 or 1 fixed column & header
+- 0 or 1 sticky header, left column, right column, footer
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
-- Dynamic row height & column width (no need to specify width and height in pixels)
+- Dynamic row height & column width (no need to specify fixed width/height in pixels)
 - Table rows/columns resize as content resizes
 - Custom cells (just make sure your custom cell has `display: table-cell` and the css selector `.sticky-table-cell`)
 - Multiple tables per page
 - Scrollbars that are smooth and visible at all times
 - Native scrolling

-#### Doesn't yet support
+### Top todos

-- Any number of fixed columns & headers
+- Any number of fixed rows/columns
-- Fixed right column/footer
-- Client side sorting
+- Use VirtualDom implementation
-- IE <= 11
+- Support IE <= 11

 ## Getting Started